 And then I had an idea.
 Why not shred it and freeze it for future quick breads?
 After a little search online, sure enough it can be done.
+But is it possible?

 This is definitely my new favorite way to ‘put up’ a bunch of zucchini.
 And I know we’ll use it.

 First, get your hands on some good, small to medium sized zucchini.
 You don’t want a humongous zucchini ’cause it’ll be very seedy and dry.
-Wash and dry them well.
-Then chop each end off.
-Do not peel them.

 Using a cheese grater, shred up the zucchini.
 I use a medium shred because it makes the work go by more quickly, but you can do a fine shred if you prefer.